-Chinese Medicines teaches us that optimum health comes with being in total harmony with the cycles of nature, so with each new season, it’s important to adapt your lifestyle in order to deeply align with the healing energies each season has to offer.
-Summer wellness is important because according to Chinese medicine, this is the time we restore our reserves that keep us healthy and strong all through the winter months.
-So if you suffer from frequent colds and winter blues, now is the time to invest in your health, and it may be easier than you think.
+Summer wellness is important because according to Chinese medicine, this is the time we restore the reserves that keep us healthy and strong all through the winter months.
+If you suffer from frequent colds and winter blues, now is the time to invest in your health, and it may be easier than you think.

 Read More›The holistic approach tends to be marketed towards women with a focus primarily on the female body.
 However, men can benefit just as much from a holistic approach to health.